Statesboro, GA • Bulloch County

 How much does a gravel driveway cost?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, gravel driveway installation typically costs between $8 to $18 per linear foot for a standard residential driveway.
+Gravel driveway installation in Bulloch County typically costs between $8 to $18 per linear foot for a standard residential driveway.
 Full installations for rural driveways commonly range from $2,000 to $8,000 or more depending on driveway length, base condition, and gravel type — southeast Georgia driveways often run 300 to 800 feet, so always frame estimates in total-length terms rather than per-square-foot.

 How deep should a gravel driveway be?

-In Bulloch County, Georgia, gravel driveway Statesboro, GA service, a properly built gravel driveway should have a compacted base layer of crusher run 4 to 6 inches deep, with a 2 to 3 inch surface layer of #57 stone or similar on top.
+A properly built gravel driveway in Bulloch County should have a compacted base layer of crusher run 4 to 6 inches deep, with a 2 to 3 inch surface layer of #57 stone or similar on top.
 Sandy loam soil common in southeast Georgia drains better than red clay, but proper depth and compaction still prevent soft spots and rutting under vehicle traffic.

 What is the best gravel for a driveway?